pavel-mazhuga/codrops-tutorial-distorted-sphere-custom-material/README.md

-_How to use this template:_

--   Styles for the demo go in css/base.css
--   Add build instructions and credits to the README.md
--   For writing the tutorial, take a look at https://github.com/crnacura/CodropsTemplate/wiki/Writing-the-article
--   Delete this 'how to' intro in the final version and leave the following (fill in title/description, credits and social links of your likings, we'll do the rest):

----

 # Creating an animated displaced sphere with a custom Three.js material

 Exploring how to create an animated displaced sphere with Three.js enhancing built-in materials with shaders.